kellyfj/HereHackWeek/README.md

 1. Remove the "w/" in some place names searches e.g. "Karabük Üniversitesi YDYO w/"
 2. Recognize and remove private places e.g. "Hocaoğlu's Home w/"
-3. Pay Twitter to get more tweets (there's no way we're getting the full stream!)
+3. Pay Twitter to get more tweets (we're not getting the full stream!)
+4. Inspect searches that return potential hits - invariably some of these searches are not the place (could use Levenshtein distance measure to get an idea of how much of a match these are)